Research Experiences for Students

 Caitlyn is studying HantaVirus Like Particles in lung tissue cells for immune responses through a BLaST grant.
 The project is designed to use HantaVirus particles in stimulating an immune reaction in tissue culture cells.
 Illiciting an immune response may provide new insight and lead to the development of better vaccines.

 Niché is interested in understanding the levels, exposure, and spatial dynamics of particulate matter (PM2.5) from wildfire smoke in the Mission Valley on the Flathead Indian Reservation.
-The project is currently funded by an NIEHS grant.
-Future plans are to develop, in collaboration with MT Tech, a community-based sensor network on the reservation to detect air quality changes in real-time.
+Part of the project is to better understand the composition of wildfire smoke which is funded by an NIEHS grant.
+Collaborative efforts, funded by MT-INBRE, are also underway with MT Tech to correlate outdoor air quality with the clearance of indoor PM2.5.

 Goals of Research Experiences & Internships